 More elaborate dividers can be used as well, limited only by your own good taste and/or artistic talent.
 Graphics files as dividers are inserted just as other images are, with <img src /> tags.
 It might be tempting to elongate divider bar images to 100% as you would do with an <hr /> but, as with other images, it's not a good idea to use HTML attributes for re-sizing.
 If you try to stretch out a graphic beyond its natural size it can end up looking pretty ugly.

-(Aligning a graphic in the center of the page, like the train bar just above, is a more complicated task than you'd think.
+Aligning a graphic in the center of the page, like the train bar just above, is a more complicated task than you'd think.
 HTML editors can do it easily for you, but if you look at the source code they use it might be a deprecated (or "old") HTML attribute or a rather complicated style statement, not just a simple "center."
-Here is a clear, detailed, but complicated, explanation of this issue that is somewhat dated.
-W3Schools tells you how to do it relatively simply with margins here, but there are browser incompatibility issues.
-Shouldn't this be simpler?
-Perhaps it will be more satisfactorily resolved in future standards revisions.
-In the meantime, I would just click on your editor's text-center button and not worry about it beyond that.)
+W3Schools tells you how to do it relatively simply with margins here, with Styles.

 In various boxes throughout this guide you'll see some relatively plain bar graphics I got from Realm Graphics, a free graphics site.
 Here are some more, with more flair.
 Let your imagination—tempered by editorial judgement—run free!